Graphic of Google Analytics reporting graphs.

 To give you a quick idea, user behavior describes how people interact with a website when they visit and can refer to a number of things, like how much time they spend on a page and how many pages they visit, as well as the actions they take.
 Our digital marketing experts explain some of the primary differences between behavior metrics in UA vs. GA4 and what they mean.

-Google Analytics 4 Metrics: Engagement Rate vs. Bounce Rate in GA4
+Google Analytics 4 Metrics: Engagement Rate vs. Bounce Rate In GA4

 As part of GA4’s transition to event-based tracking, bounce rate from Universal Analytics is being replaced with “engagement rate.”
 While bounce rate shows a user’s lack of action on your website, the new engagement rate will show the opposite.